 2. Find Where Your Competition is Lacking

 Your SEO competitors may not always be your direct business competitors.
 Search Google for one of the keywords you selected in Step 1.
-See the pages that appear?
-Those are your SEO competitors.
+Now review the SERP.
+These are your SEO competitors.

 Once you have established who you are competing with, see what information they have and - more importantly - what they are missing.
 What topics are they covering?
 How are they using the keyword?
 How do they measure up to your business or website?
 If they are similar to you, then you are in the right keyword ballpark.
 If not, head on back to Step 1.